Planning to explore Sri Lanka with kids? Here’s our Sri Lanka itinerary to explore the best of Sri Lanka with kids in 8

 Note There are additional VAT (15%) and Service Charges (USD 8) on the Entry Fee.

-On our way back to Nuwara Eliya, our driver suggested visiting Moon Plains which is few km from Nuwara Eliya because we still had a half-day to go.
+On our way back to Nuwara Eliya, our driver suggested visiting Moon Plains which is a few km from Nuwara Eliya because we still had a half-day to go.

-As soon as we reached Potato seed farm which is the start of the Moon Plains, our apprehensions melted away in the mist.
+As soon as we reached the Potato seed farm which is the start of the Moon Plains, our apprehensions melted away in the mist.

 The ride along the bending and turning paths became enchanting as the breathtaking terrains unfolded before us.

 Yes!
 Mountains fading into the distance, forests covered in the dancing mist, absolute quietness vanquished by the sound of birds every now and then, and the views that give a new definition to the beauty sum up Moon Plains.

 One can see the colossal mountains of Sri Lanka viz.
 Pidurutalaga (tallest), Single Tree Mountain, Kikiliyamana Mountain, Great Western Mountain, Konical Hill Mountain, Kirigalpoththa Mountain, Thotupola Mountain, Hakgala Mountain and Namunukula Mountain from the viewpoint.